Leaky Gut, Through The Lens Of Ayurveda

 The key to reverse the effects of Leaky gut syndrome is to follow an Ayurveda routine after proper analysis of your individual constitution.

-Supporting a person with Leaky Gut
+Supporting a person with a Leaky Gut

-Ayurveda’s principle to cure a disease is always to find the root cause and eliminating it.
+Ayurveda’s principle to cure a disease is always to find the root cause and eliminate it.
 Whenever a person walks into an Ayurvedic clinic the first approach is to listen carefully to the symptoms and signs of the disease.
 Identifying the root cause of the disease is only possible by taking a detailed history of the client which is the next priority.
-This history includes the persons’ diet, lifestyle, work regimen, surroundings, any physical or emotional trauma and more
+This history includes the persons’ diet, lifestyle, work regimen, surroundings, any physical or emotional trauma, and more

-After the detailed analysis, a practionerwill calmly explain to the patient the etiopathology of the Leaky Gut syndrome, the causative factors and how these factors become the contributing factors to his/ her symptoms and also the Ayurveda approach to the cause and symptoms.
+After the detailed analysis, a Practioner will calmly explain to the patient the etiopathology of the Leaky Gut syndrome, the causative factors, and how these factors become the contributing factors to his/ her symptoms and also the Ayurveda approach to the cause and symptoms.

 Keeping in mind his/her work regimen and schedule, a plan is prepared for diet and lifestyle.
-It is believed, slow transitions in work and daily routine work more effectively rather than hurrying up and overburdening the person with drastic changes in their everyday life.
+It is believed, that slow transitions in work and daily routine work more effectively rather than hurrying up and overburdening the person with drastic changes in their everyday life.

-Giving the client assurance and self-confidence by explaining the beauty of Ayurveda is one of the most important aspects of an ayurveda consultation.
+Giving the client assurance and self-confidence by explaining the beauty of Ayurveda is one of the most important aspects of an Ayurveda consultation.
 It is important to share some positive health experiences in relation to the leaky gut syndrome with them.